 You can also choose to see the click-through rate for each city, and the number of click-throughs from each particular location.

-Sales - for Premium clients with affiliate programs only
+Sales - for Enterprise clients with affiliate programs only

 This insights section will display an overview of the items sold and total earnings for the past months as well as a sales breakdown on product types or stores.

-The streaming overview shows the click-throughs to streaming services and corresponding conversions.
-At the moment, this information is only available for Pandora in the US.
+The streaming overview shows the click-throughs to streaming services and corresponding conversions like plays and shares.
+This information is for example available for YouTube and YouTube Music, Apple Music, Pandora in the US, and Deezer.